Chapter 7.2 – Cruise Ports

 The criteria for selecting a home port relate to the characteristics of each port and the criteria that a cruise company uses to identify and assess a potential home port.
 Despite the case-by-case approach in determining a home port, there are some major conditions that a cruise port must fulfill.

 Cruise lines use sophisticated selection criteria to select a homeport.
 At the same time, cruise ports and related decision-makers assess their potential and develop their governance, management, and operational strategies, in a way that will fit the expectations of cruise lines.
 For most users, a cruise involves two travel segments, the first being air travel to the home port airport (with a return trip), and the second is the cruise itself.
 Therefore, it is essential that a well-connected airport with significant airlift capacity services the home port, representing a touristic destination.
-This is the case for Miami, Fort Lauderdale, and San Juan, which have well-connected airports and acts as home ports for Caribbean itineraries.
+This is the case for Miami, Fort Lauderdale, and San Juan, which have well-connected airports and act as home ports for Caribbean itineraries.
 Barcelona and Civitavecchia (near Rome) are major home ports for the Mediterranean that are also well serviced by air transportation.
 Poorly connected airports are commonly associated with higher airfares, which impair the competitiveness of the city for mass tourism.
 There are several customer benefits linked to having more cruise embarkation points available, such as drive-to convenience (particularly in North America) and fewer airport hassles.
 Availability of more drive to ports also increases the likelihood of cruising, which is why cruise lines will call ports along the American Gulf Coast and Eastern Seaboard, such as New York, Tampa, Galveston, Baltimore, and New Orleans.

 The development of transport and tourism capacities is also critical.
 These concerns need to be addressed when there is a better understanding of the exact implications of the ever-increasing size and capacity of cruise vessels and its impact on the resulting scale of operations.

 Variation exists between regions as regards the embarkation preferences of passengers.
-In the US, driving distance from home, parking and customs immigration procedures are at the top of the list, along with a convenient airlift into the port city, cruise terminal facilities, and options for pre/post stays and interest in the surrounding port area.
+In the US, driving distance from home, parking, and customs immigration procedures are at the top of the list, along with a convenient airlift into the port city, cruise terminal facilities, and options for pre/post stays and interest in the surrounding port area.
 However, while driving up to four hours is acceptable in the US, in Europe, the respective limit is lower to a maximum of two hours.
 On the other hand, Europe has shorter train access to ports.
-Major markets such as the UK and Germany have taken advantage of convenient train-to-cruise patterns of less than three hours, such as for Southampton and Kiel.
+Major markets such as the UK and Germany have taken advantage of convenient train-to-cruise patterns of less than three hours, such as Southampton and Kiel.

 Home ports tend to be linked with specific source markets.
 This is due to proximity, access options, and, not least, the preferences of cruise passengers for visits to specific destinations.
-In Europe where multiple home ports exist, Americans use Southampton, and Dover in the UK, Barcelona in Spain, and Venice, and Civitavecchia in Italy extensively.
+In Europe, where multiple home ports exist, Americans use Southampton and Dover in the UK, Barcelona in Spain, and Venice and Civitavecchia in Italy extensively.
 British passengers depart from the UK (Southampton; Dover), Spain (Malaga, Mallorca), and Malta.
 Germans depart from Hamburg, Kiel and other nationalities (Italians, Spanish, French, Scandinavians) take advantage of the presence of home ports in their countries.

 Each cruising area has its home ports, with the balance of traffic between homeporting and transit passenger movements varying from port to port.
 The biggest home ports in terms of size are located in the USA, the primary source market for cruise passengers.
 The biggest of all is Miami, with passengers moving in and out of a cruise trip standing at 50% of the total movements.
 From Miami (southern Florida), proximity favors Caribbean ports, with the frequency of visits declining further into the Southern Caribbean.
 The ratio of 50:50 of transit/home port passenger movements is observed in two other major home ports, Port Everglades and Port Canaveral.
-For home ports such as New York and Galveston, passengers beginning or returning from a cruise represent the total of cruise activities.
+For home ports such as New York and Galveston, passengers beginning or returning from a cruise represent the totality of cruise activities.

 In the Mediterranean, the leading home port of Venice has the highest level of homeporting (87%).
 For Barcelona and Savona, the share of homeporting movements is lower, whereas the share is lower than 40% for the Balearic Islands and Civitavecchia.
-Three of the five major home ports (Venice, Civitavecchia, Savona) are in Italy.
-The country is strategically located at the center of the Mediterranean Sea, allowing the development of cruise itineraries to both the West and the East Mediterranean.
+Three of the five major home ports (Venice, Civitavecchia, Savona) are in Italy, which is strategically located at the center of the Mediterranean Sea, allowing the development of cruise itineraries to both the West and the East Mediterranean.
 It is a major source market for cruise passengers and well connected to other major source markets, like Germany and France.
 Regarding the rest of northern Europe, the major homeport is Southampton, UK, and Hamburg, Germany.
 The proximity to cruise source markets plays a vital role in the rise of these home ports, as the UK is the largest source market in Europe, and Germany holds second place.

 5. Localization of Cruise Supply Chains

 Supplying cruise ships is another important element of the economic footprint of cruising.
 It relates to both the direct supply of goods and services through local companies and the infrastructure required to support the logistics of non-local supply, usually by container.
 The dramatic changes in the onboard cruise product, along with the growing size and design of cruise ships, have contributed to changes in its supply chains and logistics.
 The latter has been facilitated by technological advancements and re-engineering procurement processes.
 For instance, prior to the 2000s, the supply chain requirements for most US-based cruise lines were centered around Miami and the Caribbean.
-However, the cruise industry and its operators now operate in several regions of the world.
+However, the cruise industry now operates in several regions of the world.
 This, together with the development of logistics and supporting IT management systems, has changed the face of cruise line supply.
 As a result, in several (major) ports and destinations, the increase in passenger traffic has been associated with a corresponding logistics volume in general.

 Related Topics